ivmarkov/esp-openthread/README.md

 ## Features

-- MTD functionality
+- MTD (Minimal Thread Device) functionality
-- Integration with `embassy-net` and `edge-nal`
+- Optional integration with [`embassy-net`]() and [`edge-nal`]()
-- Out of the box support for ESP32C6 and ESP32H2, with pre-compiled binaries and the IEEE 802.15.4 radio provided by the `esp-hal` project
+- Out of the box support for the IEEE 802.15.4 radio in [Espressif](openthread/src/esp.rs) and [Nordic Semiconductor](openthread/src/nrf.rs) chips

 ## Next

-- Out of the box support for NRF52, with pre-compiled binaries and the IEEE 802.15.4 radio provided by the `embassy-nrf` project
 - Sleepy end-device
-- FTD functionality
+- FTD (Full Thread Device) functionality

 ## Non-Goals

-- BR functionality
+- Thread Border Router functionality

 ## Status

-The examples (native OpenThread UDP sockets; `embassy-net` integration; SRP) build and run on Espressif MCUs.
+The examples (native OpenThread UDP sockets; `embassy-net` integration; SRP) build and run on Espressif MCUs, with testing for NRF pending.
-The code is not completely tested yet though.
+The SRP code is not completely tested yet though.

 ## Testing